rust-bakery/nom/doc/upgrading_to_nom_4.md

 All of this will likely not affect your existing parsers, but require changes to the surrounding code that manipulates parser results.

-## Faster parsers, new memory layout but with the same footprint
+## Faster parsers, new memory layout but with lower footprint

 These changes keep the same memory footprint in simple errors mode, and reduce it in verbose errors: